PegasusSimulator/PegasusSimulator/docs/source/tutorials/create_custom_backend.rst

 2. Explanation
 --------------

-To start a simulation that will use our custom ``control backend`` ,
+To start a pre-programed simulation using a different control backend other than ``MAVLink`` we include our custom ``control backend`` module written in pure Python.

 .. literalinclude:: ../../../examples/4_python_single_vehicle.py
    :language: python